alexserra98/alexserra98/content/posts/advml/index.md

 <br>
 <br>
 We start our analysis with **Spectral bias** which is the tendency of neural networks to learn functions that are smooth in the frequency domain. <br>
-Is very well known that deep fully-connected networks struggle to accurately approximate high-frequency or multi-scale functions and in the case of *PINNé has been shown that one of the leading reasons is the presence of spectral bias [6](Sifan Wang, Xinling Yu, and Paris Perdikaris.
+Is very well known that deep fully-connected networks struggle to accurately approximate high-frequency or multi-scale functions and in the case of *PINN* has been shown that one of the leading reasons is the presence of spectral bias [6](Sifan Wang, Xinling Yu, and Paris Perdikaris.
 When and why PINNs fail to train: A neural tangent kernel perspective. arXiv preprint arXiv:2007.14527, 2020.).
 The following analysis is taken from [7](https://www.sciencedirect.com/science/article/pii/S0045782521002759) to which we refer for details. <br>
 We start by proposing the last calculation done in NTK sectio (add a link!) for which we were getting:
 $$
 f(\mathcal{X},\theta) \approx \left(I-e^{-\eta K\_{\infty} t}\right) \mathcal{Y}